Family

 With his wife and his kids.
 I just can't comprehend.

-"Man, you're off duty, how come you're not home?"
+I said, "Man, you're off duty, how come you're not home?"

 He said, "I knew you'd be here all alone.